 Remote Subnets

-Additionally, you can add remote subnets to the site settings in Pangolin to forward remote networks through Newt.
+In native mode, you can add remote subnets to the site settings in Pangolin to forward remote networks through Newt.
 This can let Newt act as a traditional VPN server to route to anything on your local network.

 Remote Subnets